-It is common belief that all rat snakes are not venomous, and they should be known for being non-venomous.
-However, recent studies (Fry et al. 20031) show that some rat snakes, such as the asian rat snake (Elaphe radiata), are slightly venomous.
+In general rat snakes are not venomous, and they should be known for being non-venomous.
+However, studies (Fry et al. 20031) show that a few rat snakes, such as the asian rat snake (Elaphe radiata), are slightly venomous.
 This is just an evidence of the early origin of venom in snake lineages.

 Rat snakes hibernate every year.
 They hibernate in hibernacula on rocky, south-facing slopes, preferably with some trees for basking.
 In a study by Prior and Weatherhead (1996)2, it was found that per rat snake, 0-11 trees were used for basking, and that their preferred trees were older oaks, as they have numerous cavities and trunks for cover.